naavis/haloray/README.md

 Crystals with a large C/A ratio are look like pencil pieces, and are commonly called column crystals.
-Column crystals tend to orient themselves with the **c**-axis horizontal.
+Column crystals tend to orient themselves with the C-axis horizontal.
 Crystals with a small C/A ratio are called plate crystals.
-They tend to orient themselves with the **c**-axis vertical.
+They tend to orient themselves with the C-axis vertical.
 Both kinds of crystals are shown in the image above.

 ### View settings